Cooperative Spectrum Sharing Relaying Protocols With Energy Harvesting Cognitive User: Proof for Proposition

 \begin{IEEEproof} The outage probability in this case is defined in the same way as in AF relaying in TS-CSS protocol.

 From \eqref{eq:rpr-psaf}, we can write $\Pr_{out_1}^{\aFour} = \Pr(\R_\PR^{\aFour}<\R_\p)$ as

-for a,b as given in \eqref{a1-af} and \eqref{b1-af} respectively.
+where a and b are given in \eqref{a1-af} and \eqref{b1-af} respectively.
 The expression is similar to that of AF relaying in TS-CSS protocol.
 Following the same procedure, the outage probability can be given as

 The substitution $Z/\theta_1=y$ gives us the desired result for $\Pr_{out_1}^{\aFour}$ as an integration in \eqref{eq:prout1-af-ps}.
 The integration cannot be further simplified and is solved numerically in the simulation results.